Simpsorama: Plot

-At the Planet Express headquarters, Farnsworth proposes they shoot all the creatures into space in order to end the invasion.
-Lisa helps lure the creatures into Madison Cube Garden; the Planet Express Ship lifts the cube up and hurls it into space.
-Back in the present, Bender takes Maggie to the racetrack; since he has full records of every horse race ever run, he wins bet after bet and gives a portion of his winnings to Maggie.

-The portal is successfully fixed and the Simpsons re-arrive in the present.
-Bender sets an internal alarm to wake him in 1,000 years and shuts down, and Homer puts him away in the basement and pours him one last beer, for which he is grateful.
+Farnsworth proposes they send the creatures into space to end the invasion.
+Lisa lures the creatures into Madison Cube Garden; the Planet Express Ship lifts the cube and hurls it into space.
+Meanwhile, Bender takes Maggie to the racetrack; since he has records of every horse race, he wins and gives a portion of his winnings to Maggie.
+The portal is fixed, and the Simpsons return to the present.
+Bender sets an alarm to wake him in 1,000 years and shuts down, and Homer puts him in the basement and pours him one last beer, which Bender appreciates.

-The creatures are revealed to have landed on Omicron Persei 8, which is visited by Kang and Kodos, who reveal that they are a same-sex couple.
+The creatures are revealed to have landed on Omicron Persei 8, which is visited by Kang and Kodos.

 Production

 The episode was first announced in July 2013, two days after "The Simpsons Guy"—the hour-long crossover between Family Guy and The Simpsons—was announced.
 It was originally planned to air as either the season 25 finale or the season 26 premiere.
 It was ultimately slated for November 9, 2014.
 In an interview with Entertainment Weekly about the episode, Groening said, "That was a really tough one to negotiate, because I had to talk to myself."
-Al Jean added, "They were going off the air, so I thought people would really love it if we had one more chance to see those characters"; adding, "We're always looking for things that are compatible with us, and I thought, 'Well, what’s more compatible?'
+Al Jean added, "They were going off the air, so I thought people would really love it if we had one more chance to see those characters"; adding, "We're always looking for things that are compatible with us, and I thought, 'Well, what's more compatible?'
 We do a joke, actually, about how similar Bender and Homer look.
 Like, they just erased Homer's hair."
 Jean also stated, "There's a thing in Futurama code where if you solve it, it says, 'Congratulations!
 You're a nerd.'"

 The episode revealed that The Simpsons aliens Kang and Kodos are a lesbian couple.
 Al Jean told Entertainment Weekly: "People are asking: is this episode canon?
 And I go, 'What really happened—did Homer really fall off a cliff all those times and live?'
 But that being said: Yeah, sure, they're Kang and Kodos Johnson.
 They're a gay female couple in their species.
 They seemed to be married."
 In response to a sign in the episode showing Ralph Wiggum to have died in 2017, Jean said that it was in reference to the episode "Holidays of Future Passed" in which Ralph requires clones as his stupidity causes him to die in accidents.
 He declared that there would be no more deaths in the show, following the season premiere "Clown in the Dumps" in which Krusty the Clown's father died.

 Reception

+Viewing figures

 The episode received an audience of 6.70 million.
 It was the most-watched show on Fox that night.